Devansh-awat/greenbotics/README.md

 ## Printed Circuit Board (PCB)

 In our first draft of the robot, there were many criss-crossing wires between many different components.
-There was no clear arrangement for the wires, making the robot very messy and confusing to change.
-During practice runs, wires would routinely get loose, making it very difficult to troubleshoot errors.
+A lack of clean arrangement for the wires made the robot very messy to handle.
+During practice runs, wires would routinely get loose, making it difficult to troubleshoot errors.

 To solve this, we designed a PCB which cleanly connected all of our components together, making the robot far cleaner and reliable.